 Teach Riding With A Riding Lesson Plan

-All instructors, whether they teach beginners or advanced riders, should utilize a horseback riding lesson plan.
+All instructors, whether they teach beginners or advanced riders, should utilize horseback riding lesson plans.
 Riding lesson plans for beginners are especially important for making sure they learn all of the basics.
 Riding instructor lesson plans and how you plan your lessons are important for all levels of teaching, and here’s why:

 How you conduct your riding lessons says tons about you as an instructor, horseman and person.
 It also indicates your motives in our industry.
 And let’s face it, horses are an industry, even though there are many of us who teach more for the love of horsemanship than the love of money.